Anfernee Simons NBA Preview vs. the Mavericks

 Anfernee Simons Insights vs. the Mavericks

-- Simons' opponents, the Mavericks, have one of the NBA's fastest tempos, ranking third with 103.1 possessions per game, while his Trail Blazers rank 26th in possessions per game with 102.6.
+- The Trail Blazers rank 23rd in possessions per game with 102.8.
+His opponents, the Mavericks, have one of the fastest tempos, ranking fourth with 103.2 possessions per contest.

-- The Mavericks are the 23rd-best defensive team in the NBA, giving up 118 points per game.
+- Defensively, the Mavericks are 22nd in the league, allowing 117.4 points per game.

-- The Mavericks are the 28th-ranked squad in the NBA, allowing 46.6 rebounds per game.
+- On the glass, the Mavericks have given up 46.6 rebounds per contest, which puts them 28th in the NBA.

-- The Mavericks concede 27.6 assists per game, 25th-ranked in the league.
+- Allowing 27.5 assists per contest, the Mavericks are the 25th-ranked squad in the league.

-- The Mavericks give up 13.3 made 3-pointers per game, 18th-ranked in the league.
+- The Mavericks allow 13.3 made 3-pointers per contest, 18th-ranked in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!